Jurassic Park: The Game: Release

 When the game was announced, it was to be published shortly after the release of a new Back to the Future video game, which was scheduled to go on sale in winter 2010.
 The game was to be published for Microsoft Windows, Macintosh, and unspecified home video game consoles.
-The game's title and a trailer were unveiled in February 2011, with a planned release date of April 2011 for the first of several downloadable episodes.
+The first images from the game were released in January 2011.
+The game's title and a trailer were unveiled a month later, with a planned release date of April 2011 for the first of several downloadable episodes.

 The game was delayed until fall 2011.
 Telltale co-founder Dan Connors said: "The game's mechanics and storytelling have come together in such a way that we see great potential, so much so that we feel we can push these elements to the next level if we spend some extra time working on them".
 People who pre-ordered the game were given a refund and the choice of a free Telltale game.
 Telltale specified the home game consoles on which the game would be released: PlayStation 3 and Xbox 360.
 The Xbox 360 version would be released as a physical disc with all episodes, while the game would be released as individual downloadable episodes for the other platforms.

 The game was shown at the Electronic Entertainment Expo in June 2011.
 In August, a release date of November 15, 2011 was planned for the PlayStation 3, Xbox 360 and computer versions, while a release date for an iPad 2 version of the game was still undetermined.
 In the United States, the game was released as scheduled, although the Xbox 360 and PlayStation 3 versions were delayed in Europe.
 All episodes for the European PC and Mac versions were released as planned, and the first episode was released that month for iPad.

 The European PlayStation 3 version launched on the PlayStation Network in December, with no reason given for the delay.
 The European Xbox 360 version was delayed as Telltale did not have a publishing office in Europe.
 Telltale had self-published the console's American version.
 Telltale announced that Kalypso Media would publish the Xbox 360 game in early 2012 in Europe, the Middle East and Africa, where Kalypso would also publish the Microsoft Windows version in a retail form rather than its downloadable form.
 In January 2012, Kalypso announced that it would no longer release a boxed retail version of the Xbox 360 game in the United Kingdom, which would only receive a retail PC version scheduled for release on February 24, 2012.